-- (1) The City Design Professional. - (2) One ad hoc member plus one alternate ad hoc member appointed by the neighborhood association for the area in which the proposed Project is located.
+- (2) One ad hoc member plus one alternate ad hoc member appointed by the neighborhood association for the area in which the proposed Project is located.
 If the Project site is located in an area that does not have a neighborhood association, the member is appointed by the association nearest the Project site. - b.
 The SMD DRB shall use the City's DRB rules of procedure, pursuant to UDC Section 2.2.6.B., to carry out its functions. - c.
 SMD DRB Quorum, Voting and Recommendation - (1) The Design Professional and ad hoc member are voting members of the SMD DRB.
 The ad hoc member and alternate may both participate in the design review and deliberations.
-The alternate ad hoc member may vote on a matter only if serving as a replacement for the regular ad hoc member. - (2) Quorum and voting procedures of the SMD DRB is the same as the City's DRB, as defined in UDC Section 2.2.6.B.3. - (3) Notwithstanding Subsection II.D.5.c.(2) above, if for any reason a quorum is not obtained for a particular SMD Application for a two-month period, then the Design Professional shall make a recommendation directly to the PDSD Director without consultation with the SMD DRB. - (4) The Design Professional may give a recommendation separate from the SMD DRB recommendation in all cases. - d.
-SMD DRB Review - All Projects submitted using the SMD Zoning Option and subject to Subsections II.D.2.a. and II.D.4. are reviewed by the SMD DRB for compliance with applicable SMD design standards and requirements (Sections III & IV). - (2) An Applicant may request a courtesy review by the SMD DRB to receive input on the proposal's features.
+The alternate ad hoc member may vote on a matter only if serving as a replacement for the regular ad hoc member. - (2) Quorum and voting procedures of the SMD DRB is the same as the City's DRB, as defined in UDC Section 2.2.6.B.3. - (3) Notwithstanding Subsection II.D.5.c.(2) above, if for any reason a quorum is not obtained for a particular SMD Application for a two-month period, then the Design Professional shall make a recommendation directly to the PDSD Director without consultation with the SMD DRB. - (4) The Design Professional may give a recommendation separate from the SMD DRB recommendation in all cases.

+d.
+SMD DRB Review

+- (1) All Projects submitted using the SMD Zoning Option and subject to Subsections II.D.2.a. and II.D.4. are reviewed by the SMD DRB for compliance with applicable SMD design standards and requirements (Sections III & IV).
+If an Applicant is unable to meet the criteria, specifically those that include a "should" or other aspirational language (as opposed to a "shall") statement, the Applicant must justify the reason(s) for not meeting the criteria and explain how the overall goals and intent of the SMD are otherwise being met. - (2) An Applicant may request a courtesy review by the SMD DRB to receive input on the proposal's features.
 After the courtesy review, the SMD DRB may continue the hearing on an item only once before making a decision unless the Applicant asks for further continuation.
 The SMD DRB must make a decision at the conclusion of the meeting.